 Landing Pages cost you money.
 After all, you invest in keywords, write ads, pay Google bids, and get customers to your Landing Pages.

 It would be a great pity after doing all this if your persuasion falters on your Landing Page and does not convert.

 You can use it to craft the marketing collateral that you invest in.

 You can use it for email marketing and automated email campaigns

 All your marketing efforts should be directed towards getting ROI.

 ROI has to be measured.
 Anything less and you’re engaging in wasteful promotions.

-You can use this format to spot the nuances in the work done by StoryBrand copywriters that you evaluate.
+You can use copywriting formulas to spot the nuances in the work done by StoryBrand, PASTOR, or any of the frameworks used by copywriters that you evaluate.

 Wait, don’t.
 Contain your enthusiasm a bit to understand what you should do.